-2.18.5 In July 2010, a claim and application for its certification as a class action were filed in the Central District Court against the Company, alleging that the Company offers its customers to subscribe to call tracks for a fixed monthly payment from which customers for whom the track is not worthwhile incur a loss, and that the Company deceives them.
-The plaintiff is claiming restitution of the difference between the amount paid by the customers in the monthly track and the amount that they should have paid in the regular track, which he estimates at "tens of millions of shekels".
-The plaintiff is also claiming compensation of NIS 1,500 per customer for alleged invasion of privacy.
+2.18.4 In July 2010, an action was filed against the Company in the Central District Court, together with an application for its certification as a class action, alleging that the Company offers its customers to join call plans with a fixed monthly payment, which results in a financial loss to customers for whom the track is not worthwhile, thus misleading them.
+The plaintiff is claiming restitution of the difference between the amount paid by customers on the new track and the amount they would have paid on the ordinary track, which he estimates is "tens of millions of shekels", as well as compensation of NIS 1,500 per customer for an ostensible infringement of privacy.